Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The Charity Commission recently concluded the National Trust did not breach charity law as a result of its regulatory compliance case involving the charity, and found there were no grounds for regulatory action.

-The case was opened followed the publication by the National Trust of an interim report into its research examining links between its properties and histories of colonialism and slavery in September 2020.
+The case was opened followed by the publication by the National Trust of an interim report into its research examining links between its properties and histories of colonialism and slavery in September 2020.
 This led to some public criticism of the charity, particularly in certain sections of the press, and by some MPs.

 Ultimately the Commission concluded that the “trustees were able to demonstrate that they explicitly considered and determined that commissioning and publishing the report was compatible with its charitable purposes.”